Deuce Las Vegas Strip 2023 Bus Pass Prices

 The Deuce is the popular and low-cost Las Vegas bus system that is excellent in taking folks up and down the length of Las Vegas Boulevard, which is a the real street name of the Strip.

 Either way, it’s usually just a short walk to a Deuce bus stop from nearly every casino on the Strip.
 And because buses arrive every 15 minutes or so, you’ll never have to wait too long for one.

-The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi.
+The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi, Uber or Lyft.
 However if you’re wanting to get to a different casino, and you’re with a party of say, three or more people, you’re better off getting a taxi/Uber/Lyft.

 If you are going to be on the bus for awhile, traveling from one end of the Strip to another, you may want to head upstairs for a better view.
 (The Deuce buses are double-deckers).
-It’s usually less crowded up there, and the views of both the Strip and the freaks walking it provide some entertainment during the ride.
+It’s usually less crowded up there, and the views of both the Strip and the people walking it provide some entertainment during the ride.

 There are no longer single ride tickets offered, so to ride the Deuce, you’ll be purchasing tickets that give you unlimited access in increments of 2 hours, 24 hours, 3 days, or 30 days.